CESSProject/doc-v2/consensus-miner/reward.md

 Both GRANDPA and BABE ambiguities use the same formula to calculate the penalties:

-- **GRANDPA Ambiguity**: Validators signing two or more votes for different chains in the same round.
+- **GRANDPA Ambiguity**: Validators signing two or more votes for different blocks in the same round.
 - **BABE Ambiguity**: Validators producing two or more blocks in the same slot.

 **Let x = number of offenders, n = total no. of validators in the active set**